tacobayle/vmwAviController/README.md

 ## Use the terraform plan to:
 - Create a new folder within v-center
-- Spin up n Avi Controller in the new folder - the count is defined by the amount of fixed IP provided in var.controller.mgmt_ips
+- Spin up n Avi Controller in the new folder - the count is defined by the amount of fixed IP defined in var.controller.mgmt_ips
 - Wait for the https to be ready
+- Bootstrap the Avi controller - Ansible
-- Make the cluster config through Ansible
+- Make the Avi controller cluster config - Ansible (floating IP is defined if var.controller.floating_ip has been defined)
+- Configure Avi Passphrase - Ansible
+- Configure System config - Ansible

 ## Run the terraform:
 ```